Tetr4/Tetr4.github.io/_posts/2024-10-12-custom-llms.md

 <details markdown="1">
-<summary>Embeddings</summary>
+<summary>Retrieval Augment Generation</summary>

-With embeddings you can enrich a model with knowledge from documents (e.g. PDFs, videos, websites, …).
-Feature vectors are generated from these documents and stored in a separate **vector database**.
+Retrival augmented generation (RAG) is used to enrich a model with knowledge from documents (e.g. PDFs, videos, websites, …).

-Generating vectors **takes a while**, so it is done once instead of with each user request.
-Embeddings need to be regenerated if the documents change, so embeddings are **not real-time capable** (e.g. data that changes regularily).
+These documents are split into chunks that are stored in a **vector database** as **embeddings**.
+Embeddings need to be regenerated if the documents change, so embeddings are **not real-time capable**.

 A user request proceeds as follows:
 - The request is converted into a vector in the embedding's vector space.